 Hero MotoCorp will start retailing the Hero Xpulse 200 Rally Kit via select dealerships from March 2020.
 The kit was first showcased at EICMA 2019 in November last year and has been priced at INR 38,000.
 While enthusiasts will see the new kit as a boon, helping them make an affordable and accessible off-roader, there is a small bummer.
 The Hero Xpulse 200 Rally Kit has not been homologated for road usage and can be used “off the road”.

 The Rally Kit helps in transforming the competitive purpose-built machine.
 It will help encourage youngsters to carve out a career in motorsports.
-It has been developed in-house at the company's Jaipur based Centre of Innovation and Technology (CIT).
-It is aimed at allowing “commoners” access Dakar-inspired technology without spending a bomb.
+The kit has been developed in-house at the company's Jaipur-based Centre of Innovation and Technology (CIT).
+Besides, it is also aimed at allowing “commoners” access to Dakar-inspired technology without spending a bomb.

 Here’s all you need to know about Hero XPulse 200 Rally Kit: